Posted in News on Monday 6th September 2004 at 12:00am

 The short version - all you need to know in a paragraph:

 MikeGTN is no-longer-quite-thirty-something or unmarriageable, but still very much a balding, over-fed and under-educated Local Government Officer.
 Obsessions include books, music, free software, railways, history and hypochondria.
-I'm a mess of contradictions - high Tory Victorian values meeting half-hearted Marxism somewhere in the middle.
+I'm a mess of contradictions - high Tory Victorian municipal values meeting half-hearted Libertarianism somewhere in the middle.
 I'm a faithful and helpful friend, but bear grudges mercilessly.
 I'm happiest wandering around London with a bag full of books, or with a Rail Rover and a day of track bashing ahead of me.
 I like Glasgow, autumn, unexpected string quartets and sans-serif typefaces.
 I dislike misused punctuation, cycling on the pavement and flags defaced by writing.
-I appreciate good beer, hold strong views on irrational subjects, and have an absurd sense of humour.Longer bits for the terminally curious:
+I appreciate good beer, hold objectionably strong views on irrational subjects, and have an absurd sense of humour.Longer bits for the terminally curious:

 This is roughly speaking the third attempt I've made at a personal website since the heady days of 1996.
 Having finally written - and subsequently re-written - a Content Management System which I understand, I now try my best to update things on a fairly regular basis.